Why does it happen and what can be done?

 Cut out or reduce caffeinated drinks like tea, coffee, coca cola.
 Switch to decaffeinated alternatives as caffeine is a very potent stimulator of the bladder muscle and can cause urgency.
 Alcohol, particularly red wine, can be very stimulating to the bladder.
 You do not have to Tee Total, but the sensible thing is to cut back for a month and see how that impacts bladder function.
 If it doesn’t then you will know it’s not an issue but if the situation improves you will know alcohol is a trigger.

-Here is something very interesting…It is not true that restricting fluids will help because this will make your urine more highly concentrated which can irritate the bladder.
+Restricting fluids will not help because this will make your urine more highly concentrated which can irritate the bladder.
 Although it may sound logical to you, excessive restriction of fluids is counterproductive.
 If you are truly struggling with getting up in the night, you can start to restrict what you drink after 7 or 8 at night.
-But do not restrict during the day.
-Your body needs sufficient fluids.
+Do not restrict during the day, your body needs sufficient fluids.